Tutorial: Getting Started with JSON

 3. Advanced JSON Reading

-Learn about more advanced JSON reading techniques, with an example of a multi-step operation where a URL is extracted from JSON and the data provided by the URL is read into the workspace, using the UK Environment Agency Real Time flood-monitoring API.
+Learn about more advanced JSON reading techniques, with an example of a multi-step operation that extracts a URL from JSON and reads the data from the URL into the workspace, using the UK Environment Agency Real Time flood-monitoring API.

 4. Writing JSON